robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 possible to execute tests with a lower `log level`_.
-For example tracebacks showing where in the code the failure occurred are logged using the `DEBUG` level, and this information is invaluable when the problem is in an individual keyword.
+For example tracebacks showing where in the code the failure occurred are logged using the `DEBUG` level, and this information is invaluable when the problem is in an individual library keyword.

+Logged tracebacks do not contain information about methods inside Robot Framework itself.
+If you suspect an error is caused by a bug in the framework, you can enable showing internal traces by setting environment variable ``ROBOT_INTERNAL_TRACES`` to any non-empty value.
+This functionality is new in Robot Framework 2.9.2.

 If the log file still does not have enough information, it is a good idea to enable the syslog_ and see what information it provides.
 It is